Improved eigenvalue inequalities via two major subclasses of superquadratic functions: Introduction

 Basic properties of this class of functions can be found in \cite{ajs}.
 Extension to several variable functions have been given in \cite{abm}.
 Some classical inequalities for convex functions like Jensen-Stefensen inequality, Hermite-Hadamard inequality and Fejer inequality, were proved for this class in \cite{Ab-Ba-Pe,SIP}.
 Regarding operator extensions of the classical results, we proved a variant of the Jensen inequality for superquadratic functions involving operators in \cite{K}.
 The authors of \cite{Ba-Ma-Pe} presented some Mercer type operator inequalities for superquadratic functions.
 Regarding Mercer inequality, E. Anjdani \cite{An} gave another variant and also presented some reverse results in \cite{An-Ch}.
 In \cite{Ki-Al}, some trace inequalities have been shown for these functions.
 Recently, the authors of \cite{Kr-Mo-Sa} have studied logarithmically superquadratic functions and their properties.

-In this paper, we intend to present some eigenvalue inequalities for superquadratic functions.
-The nature of these functions would help us to apply our result in two directions.
-First improving some known eigenvalue inequalities for convex functions and second, obtaining some reverse results for some other functions.
-We will give some examples to support our results as well.
+Looking superquadratic functions, one can notice that there exist two main subclasses in the class of superquadratic functions, one contains concave and decreasing functions and the other, contains convex and monotone increasing functions.
+According to this point of view, we use the nature of these functions to present eigenvalue inequalities and then apply our results in two directions.
+First improving some known results concerning eigenvalues for convex functions and second, obtaining some complimentary inequalities for some other type functions.
+Some examples will clarify our results.

 We need some basic facts from matrix analysis.